Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have compiled a 23-17 record in games they were listed as the moneyline favorite (winning 57.5% of those games).
+- The Astros have a 24-17 record in games they were listed as the moneyline favorite (winning 58.5% of those games).

-- In games it has played as moneyline favorites with odds of -135 or shorter, Houston has a 20-13 record (winning 60.6% of its games).
+- Houston has a 12-5 record (winning 70.6% of its games) when it has played as moneyline favorites of -185 or shorter.

-- Based on this contest's moneyline, the Astros have an implied win probability of 57.4%.
+- The Astros have a 64.9% chance to win this contest based on the moneyline's implied probability.

-- Houston has combined with opponents to hit the over on the total 27 times this season for a 27-28-1 record against the over/under.
+- In the 57 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 28 times (28-28-1).

-- The Astros have put together a 5-5-0 record ATS this season (covering 50% of the time).

 Astros Splits